-The directors determined that IRF's continuing business, as an investment company, would be managed by the directors as a whole and no segmental information would be reported to the CEO.
+The directors determined that IRF's continuing business, as an investment company, would be managed by the directors as a whole and no segmental information would be reported.
 Therefore, IRF does not present segmental financial information.
-The operating results of IRF for the periods ending December 31, 2016 and December 31, 2015 derive from the following geographical areas:
+The operating results of IRF for the periods ending December 31, 2017 and December 31, 2016 derive from the following geographical areas: